PProvost/www.peterprovost.org/source/_posts/2012-06-19-adding-ninject-to-web-api.md

 ### NinjectDependencyResolver

 I said we needed an implementation of `IDependencyResolver` that knew about Ninject.
-Fortunately my good friend Brad Wilson came to the rescue again, and pointed me to a chuck of code he'd written to do just that.
-After a bit of renaming to suit my style, I ended up with this new file in my App\_Start folder:
+Fortunately my good friend Brad Wilson came to the rescue again, and pointed me to [a chunk of code he'd written to do just that][9].
+Here's my slightly modified version of his code:

 ``` csharp NinjectDependencyResolver.cs
 using System;